 In such circumstances, while lending support to the nationalisation of banks, I also come to another aspect of this question.
 It is the distribution system.
-This is what we call the control on The productive system of the country.
-In this distribution system I can say that the biggest malpractice at present is due to this export-import business.
-I do suggest to the House and I do recommend that this business export-import nationalised, just like the S.T.C, entering it.
-What is the S.T.C.'s share in the total trade?
+This is what we call the control on the productive system of the country.
+In this distribution system.
+I can say that the biggest malpractice at present is due to this export-import business.
+I do suggest to the House and I do recommend that this exportimport business should be nationalised, just like the S.T.C. entering it.
+What S.T.C.'s share in the is the trade?
 It is not more than 10 or 15 per cent.
-In the circumstances, I do suggest that unless increased participation by the S.T.C, or seme such similar organisation in the countryexport-import programme takes place, all our talk of creating an afflueni society or giving opportunities to the new technocrats who are coming up in the rural areas will fall flat.
+In the circumstances, I do suggest that unless increased participation by the S.T.C. or some such similar organisation in the country's export-import programme takes place. all our talk of creating an society or giving opportunities to the new technocrats who are coming up in the rural areas will fall flat.
 In such circumstances.
 I recommend to the House that they should support the nationalisation of banks.

--VICE-CHAIRMAN (SHR1 MP BHARGAVA1: Mr. Pant
+THE -VICE-CHAIRMAN (SHRI M P BHARGAVA); Mr. Pant

-SHRI LOKANATH MISRA.
-I want •fo speak for ten minutes.
+SHRI LOKANATH MISRA I want to speak for ten minutes

-THE VICE-CHAIRMAN (SHRI M. P. BHARGAVA): The leader of tha P.S.P. said that the Minister be called.
+THE VICE-CHAIRMAN (SHRI M P BHARGAVA) The leader of the PSP said that the Minister be Called.

-SHRI NIREN GHOSH (West Bengal): I propose that the sitting of the House be extended till six, because we have los half an hour
+SHRI NIREN GHOSH (West Bengal) I propose that the sitting of the House be extended till six, because we have lost half an hour

-THE VICE-CHAIRMAN (SHRI M. P. BHARGAVA): We have yet forty minutes.
-At five we shalJ
+THE VICE-CHAIRMAN SHRI VI P BHARGAVA) We have vet losty minutes.
+At five we shall see

-THE MINISTER OF STATE IN THE MINISTRY OF FINANCE (SHRI K. C. PANT): Mr. Vice-Chairman, I am very grateful to the Members who have participated in this debate fur the knowledge, study and personal experience which they have brought o bear on the subject under discussion.
-Many of them, as the last speaker, have personal experience of certain sectors of the economy.
-Mr. Kulkarni is associated with the cooperative sector.
-Any from them regarding their remarks fields specialised deserve particular consideration.
+HE MINISTER OF STATE THE MINISTRY OF FINANCE (SHRI K C PANT) Mr Vice-Chairman, I am very grateful to the Members who have participated in this debate for the knowledge study and personar expensence which they have brought o bear on the subject under discus-Many of them as the speaker, have personal experience of certain sectors of the economy Mr Kuikarni is associated with the cooperative sector.
+Any remarks from them regarding their specialised fields deserve particular consideration

-As far as my purpose in im er ing in this debate goes, Mr. Vice-Chairman, it i_s firstly.
+As far as my purpose in injerven ing in this debate goes Mr Vice-Chanman it is firstly

-SHRI D. L. SEN GUPTA: Do you oppose or support it?
-Tell us so that we can understand you.
+SHRI D L SEN GUPTA oppose of support it?
+Tell us so that we can understand you

-SHRI K. C. PANT: Do not be so very impatient.
-My first objective is to define the Government's broad altitude and approach to banking and credit institutions and general insurance within the framework of the general economic policy of the Government.
-My second objective would be to try to survey the history of the growth of banking and credit institutions in (his country in order to see what steps have been taken in tha course of the last twenty years to build up the banking and credit struc-1 ure in this country which would er the needs of our particular situation.
-My third objective would be to try and meet some of the specific points that have been raised in the course of the debate.
+SHRIK C PANT Do not very impatient.
+My first objective is to define the Government's broad artitude and approach to banking and credit institutions and general insurance within the framework of the general economic policy of the Government My second objective would be to try to survey the history of the growth of banking and credit institutions in this country in order to see what steps have been taken in the course of the last twenty years to build up the banking and credit silucture in this country which answer the needs of our particular situation My third objective would be to try and meet some of the specific points that have been raised in the course of the debate